Through Practices

 Following Jesus isn’t just about what we believe—it’s about who we’re becoming.
-Over time, our hearts are shaped by what we return to each day: what we listen to, what we prioritize, and what we practice.
-Simple rhythms like reading the Bible, praying, worshiping, and resting help us stay connected to Jesus and open to His work in us.
-These practices aren’t about earning God’s love; they’re ways of making space for grace to form us from the inside out.
+Over time, our hearts are shaped by what we return to each day.
+Rhythms like reading the Bible, praying, worshiping, and resting help us stay connected to Jesus and open to His work in us.
+These practices aren’t about earning God’s love; they help create space for His grace to shape us from the inside out.

-As these rhythms take root, they begin to reshape everyday life—how we respond to stress, how we love people, how we use our time and money, and how we handle temptation and sin.
-Some practices help us draw near to God (like prayer and Scripture), others help us live outwardly with purpose (like serving, giving, and sharing our faith), and others help restore us (like Sabbath and fasting).
+As these rhythms take root, they begin to reshape everyday life—how we respond to stress, love others, and live with purpose.
+Some practices draw us closer to God, while others help restore and strengthen us.
 Wherever you’re starting, explore these practices and take one simple next step toward deeper growth with Jesus.

 But be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
 For he looks at himself and goes away and at once forgets what he was like.
 But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.